mamaral/Follower/README.md

 ##Follower *beta*

-### Track location, distance, speed, duration, and elevation like a boss.
+### Track trip distance, speed, altitude, and duration like a boss.

 ![1](Screenshots/screen1.png)